 What is my car’s VIN and how do I find it?

-‘VINs’ are often referred to as ‘VIN numbers’.
-(It’s like ‘PIN number’ – you don’t actually have to say ‘number’ twice, although many people do!)
+You’ll often hear people say ‘VIN number’.
+It’s like saying ‘PIN number’ – you don’t actually need to say ‘number’ twice, but most people do!

 What is a VIN number?